Persistent homology for functionals: Filtered spaces and persistence theory

 Intuitively, one may think of the observable category as forgetting all information in persistence modules that does not persist over a non-zero amount of time.
-One can avoid losing any information in this process, for example by requiring all persistence modules $M$ to be \emph{continuous from above}, i.e., $M_{s} \to \lim_{s < t} M_{t}$ is an isomorphism for all~$s \in \R$ \cite{Schmahl.2021}, which is satisfied in Morse's setting of studying compact sublevel set filtrations with \v{C}ech homology.
+In certain situations, no information is lost in this process, for example if the persistence module $M$ can be assumed to be \emph{continuous from above at $s$} for all~$s \in \R$, i.e., $M_{s} \to \lim_{s < t} M_{t}$ is an isomorphism for all~$s \in \R$ \cite{Schmahl.2021}.
+Alternatively, one may also impose the condition that $M$ be \emph{continuous from below at $t$} for all~$t \in \R$, i.e., $\colim_{s < t} M_{s} \to M_{t}$ is an isomorphism for all~$t \in \R$.
+Continuity from above is satisfied in Morse's setting of studying compact sublevel set filtrations with \v{C}ech homology; in this setting, both the filtration as well as the resulting persistence module are continuous from above.
 In terms of barcodes, continuity from above amounts to only admitting intervals that are closed on the left and open on the right.
-One can also simply disregard the distinction between open, closed and half-open intervals in a barcode $\{I_{\lambda}\}_{\lambda \in \Lambda}$, which leads to another discrete invariant that is more convenient in many settings, including our formulation of generalized Morse inequalities later on.
-Defined precisely, this invariant known as the \emph{persistence diagram} is the multiset given by the \emph{multiplicity function} $\m \colon \mulDom \to \N$ that associates to an element in
+One can also simply disregard the distinction between open, closed and half-open intervals in a barcode $\{I_{\lambda}\}_{\lambda \in \Lambda}$, which leads to another invariant that is more convenient in many settings, including our formulation of generalized Morse inequalities.
+This invariant, known as the \emph{persistence diagram}, is defined as the multiset given by the \emph{multiplicity function} $\m \colon \mulDom \to \N$ that associates to an element in

-the cardinality of the set $\{ \lambda \in \Lambda \mid \inf I_{\lambda} = p,\ \sup I_{\lambda} = q\}$.
-Because information about the endpoints of intervals is irrelevant in the observable category, the persistence diagram associated to the barcode of the radical is still a complete for q-tame modules in the observable category.
+the cardinality of the set of intervals with lower bound $p$ and upper bound $q$, $\{ \lambda \in \Lambda \mid \inf I_{\lambda} = p,\ \sup I_{\lambda} = q\}$.
+Since the type of interval is irrelevant in the observable category, the persistence diagram associated to the barcode of the radical is still a complete invariant for q-tame modules in the observable category.
 Stated explicitly, we have the following.

-\begin{thm}[\citet{Chazal.2016a, Chazal.2016b}] Every q-tame persistence module has a unique persistence diagram that completely describes its isomorphism type in the observable category. \end{thm}
+\begin{thm}[\cite{Chazal.2016a, Chazal.2016b}] Every q-tame persistence module has a unique persistence diagram that completely determines its isomorphism type in the observable category. \end{thm}